Intergovernmental relations

 How often do the IGR committees meet?

 IGR committees are intended to meet regularly.
-Individual committees can agree to meet more or less frequently, but in general IMGs are expected to meet every two months, IMSC and F:ISC quarterly, and the Council annually.
+Individual committees can agree to meet more or less frequently, but in general IMGs are expected to meet every two months, IMSC and F:ISC quarterly, the Council annually, and the CNR twice a year.

-However, both the frequency and the regularity of meetings varies in practice between the different IMGs.
-Some IMGs have met only once or twice in the two years since the review of IGR was published.
+However, in practice the frequency and the regularity of meetings varies.
+Some IMGs have met only once or twice in the three years since the review of IGR was published.
 Others – including F:ISC – have roughly followed the intended schedule.

-Meetings are known to have been held in 14 IMGs.
+Meetings are known to have been held in 15 IMGs.
 This is fewer than anticipated in the review, which included a non-exhaustive list of 19 areas where IMGs were expected to operate.
-Consequently, there are no known IMGs operating in some major policy areas such as health.
+Consequently, there are no known IMGs operating in some policy areas such as veterans’ affairs and tourism.

 No meetings of any IGR bodies were held during the premiership of Liz Truss, who also did not speak with the first ministers of Scotland and Wales during her short time in Downing Street.
-By contrast, Rishi Sunak spoke with both Nicola Sturgeon and Mark Drakeford and chaired a Council meeting shortly after taking office, although the Council has not met since.
+By contrast, Rishi Sunak spoke with both Nicola Sturgeon and Mark Drakeford and chaired a Council meeting shortly after taking office, although this was the only meeting of the Council during his premiership.
+Keir Starmer met with each first minister and the deputy first minister of Northern Ireland during a tour of the four nations in the days after he took office.
+54 Sky News, ‘Keir Starmer to visit all four nations of UK - as he says Rwanda scheme 'dead and buried', 7 July 2024, retrieved 3 March 2025, https://news.sky.com/story/pm-to-visit-all-four-nations-of-uk-and-announces-mission-delivery-boards-to-drive-change-13174119

 A lot of ministerial engagement also happens outside the formal committee system.
-Between Q4 2022 and Q3 2023, the UK government recorded 186 bilateral or multilateral non-IMG meetings with devolved ministers – compared to 36 formal IMG meetings in the same period.
-14 Cabinet Office, ‘Interactive Transparency Report Dashboard for Quarter 1, Quarter 2 and Quarter 3 of 2023’, accessed 12 April 2024, www.gov.uk/government/publications/quarterly-reports-on-intergovernmental-relations
+In 2023, the UK government recorded 175 bilateral or multilateral non-IMG meetings with devolved ministers – compared to 35 formal IMG meetings in the same period.
+55 Cabinet Office, ‘Interactive Transparency Report Dashboard for Quarter 1, Quarter 2 and Quarter 3 of 2023’, accessed 12 April 2024, www.gov.uk/government/publications/quarterly-reports-on-intergovernmental-relations

 Can decisions in intergovernmental committees bind governments?